Zionism vs. Democracy

 Footnotes

 1. Data on casualties.
-This interactive map allows one to apply filters by time, area, context, and affiliation of the casualties.
+This interactive map allows filtering the number of casualties by time, area, context, and affiliation.

 2. Not so incidentally, disproportionate retaliation was formalized as the Dahiya doctrine by former Israel Defense Forces (IDF) Chief of General Staff Gadi Eizenkot during the 2006 Lebanon War